-PROGRAM 4.8 Write a program to prompt a user to read the marks of five different subjects.
-Calculate the total marks and percentage of the marks and display the message according to the range of percentage given in table.
+Write a program to prompt a user to read the marks of five different subjects.
+Calculate the PROGRAM 4.8 virile a program to prompt a osci to rosa me marks and display the message according to the range of percentage given in table.